Decision Making under Costly Sequential Information Acquisition: the Paradigm of Reversible and Irreversible Decisions: The general decision making model under costly sequential information

 \section{The general decision making model under costly sequential information}

 A DM acts in an environment in which two products, $A$ and $ B,$ are available.
-Product $A$ has known performance modeled by a given constant $\mu >0$ while product $B$ is new, and not yet established.
+Product $A$ has a known value, modeled by a given constant $\mu >0$, while product $B$ is new and not yet established.
 The quality of product $B$ is not entirely known and is modeled by a random variable $\Theta,$ which may take only two possible values, $l$ and $h$.
-The DM knows these values but not the actual performance of product $B$.
+The DM knows these values but not the actual value of product $B$.
 For this, she formulates beliefs using informational signals in a Bayesian framework.
 The signals, however, are costly while they are being used.

 In all existing works, the DM\ starts at time $0,$ chooses a signal process, and pays information acquisition costs while she learns about the new product.
-At some time, say $\tau \geq 0,$ she chooses one of the two products and the problem terminates.
-There is a rich literature on this problem and we provide further comments and references in the sequel.
+At some time, say $\tau \geq 0,$ she chooses one of the two products and the entire problem terminates.
+As mentioned in the Introduction, there is a rich literature on this problem and we provide further comments in the sequel.

 Herein, we depart from the known settings and propose a new, extended model which allows for i)\ subsequent decision making beyond the initial (decision) time, ii) access to sequentially differential information and iii)\ reversal of the initial decision at a cost.